Chapter 5: Facilities, Supplies, Equipment, and Environmental Health

 5.2 Quality of the Outdoor and Indoor Environment

 5.2.6 Water Supply and Plumbing

+Children should have constant access to fresh, potable water if the regular approved supply of drinking water is temporarily interrupted.
+Do not use water that is suspected to be contaminated to wash dishes or toys, brush teeth, wash and prepare food, wash hands, make ice, or make baby formula.
 Emergency safe drinking water should be supplied during interruption of the regular approved water supply.
-Bottled water should be certified as chemically and bacteriologically potable by the Food and Drug Administration (FDA), local health department or its designee.
+Safe water for drinking, cooking, and personal hygiene includes bottled, boiled, or treated water.1 Bottled water should be certified as chemically and bacteriologically potable by the US Food and Drug Administration or local health department, or its designee.